programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 In this example, we find a set of models (filename ends in `.model`) in a specified directory, add them to a list, and then evaluate cosine distance for a set of test word pairs.
 We then add all the results to a dataframe.

 <div class="alert alert-info">
 There are other methods for conducting a model evaluation.
 For example, a popular method for evaluating a `word2vec` model is using the built in `evaluate_word_analogies()` function to evaluate syntactic analogies.
 You can also evaluate word pairs using the built-in function `evaluate_word_pairs()` which comes with a default dataset of word pairs.
-You can read more about evaluating a model on Gensim's [documentation](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html#evaluating).
+You can read more about evaluating a model on Gensim's <a href="https://perma.cc/EV4Q-KHSX">documentation</a>.
 </div>

 ```